Westchester Earned Sick Leave Law

-I am already eligible for sick time under the college’s policy.
+I am already eligible for sick time under the University’s policy.
 How does ESLL impact me?

-Since all regular, full-time Iona College staff who are eligible for Sick Time already accrue at or above benefits earned under ESLL, this does not affect full-time staff.
-It is important to note that time available through ESLL is not in addition to time already available through Iona College’s current policy.
+Since all regular, full-time Iona University staff who are eligible for Sick Time already accrue at or above benefits earned under ESLL, this does not affect full-time staff.
+It is important to note that time available through ESLL is not in addition to time already available through Iona University’s current policy.